-A Boorrowers who receive seeking to modify the mortgage loan on his or her principal residence who receives rental income from another property must provide evidence of that income, which is generally documented on IRS Schedule E (Supplemental Income and Loss) of the borrower's tax return for the most recent tax year.
+A borrower seeking to modify the mortgage loan on his or her principal residence who receives rental income from another property must provide evidence of that income, which is generally documented on IRS Schedule EError!
+Bookmark not defined.
+(Supplemental Income and Loss) of the borrower's tax return for the most recent tax year.

-When Schedule E is not available to document rental income because the property was not previously rented, servicers may accept a current lease agreement and bank statements or cancelled rent checksevidence of damage deposits.
+When Schedule E is not available to document rental income because the property was not previously rented, servicers may accept a current lease agreement and bank statements or evidence of damage deposits.